TomKondratyuk/osticket-prereqs/README.md

 Keep going through and hit "Exute" --> then "Finish" when configuration is completed.

 9.)
-Open ISS as Admin
+Open IIS as Admin

-Hit start and search Internet Information Services ISS, if installed it should pop up.
+Hit start and search Internet Information Services IIS, if installed it should pop up.
 Hit run as Administrator

 Open PHP manager